 Ms. Gretchen received a Bachelor of Science in Music from Texas State University.
 She has over seventeen years of experience teaching music to young children.
 She received her Montessori Primary Certification from Houston Montessori Center.

 Even though Ms. Wendy has always loved children it wasn’t until she became a mother herself that she realized her calling as a teacher.
 She has been a strong believer in the Montessori method ever since she knew of it because she highly values its respect for the natural process of growth and development it offers each individual child, the gentle way it fosters autonomy and responsibility, and the structure through which it provides for a calm, natural and harmonious environment where the child can thrive and bloom into her highest potential.
-In this way children develop a love of learning and exploring the world by following their innate curiosity, sense of wonder and their own rhythm, also setting a firm and positive foundation for their future academic studies, their character and life path.
+In this way, children develop a love of learning and exploring the world by following their innate curiosity, sense of wonder and their own rhythm, also setting a firm and positive foundation for their future academic studies, their character and life path.

 Ms. Wendy was born in Mexico City where she attended a private Swiss School from Kindergarten and until High School.
 She studied International Business Management at Turku University of Applied Sciences in Finland, a beloved country for her where she lived for twelve years.
-She has experience in interpretation and translation, and working in multicultural environments while using several languages to facilitate communication between all parties.
+She has experience in interpretation & translation and working in multicultural environments while using several languages to facilitate communication between all parties.
 One of her deepest passions is to learn languages and getting to know and understand different cultures, people and traditions, while possibly also traveling.

 Ms. Wendy is a kind and understanding teacher who has worked with children with special needs and with ages from 18 months to 8 years old.
 She enjoys meeting each child and each person as an individual who speaks a personal and unique “language” of her own and being able to appreciate, accept and understand them the way they are.